 The Honors Program is open to all recent high school graduates, continuing students, and returning adults meeting appropriate academic requirements.
-Depending upon the individual situation, all Honors students receive either the Presidents' Scholarship or the Honors Achievement Scholarship.
+Depending upon the individual situation, most Honors students receive either the Presidents' Scholarship or the Honors Achievement Scholarship.

-Honors students are expected to enroll in at least one three-credit Honors course each term (excluding summer sessions), to carry a minimum of three credit hours (for Honors Achievement Award students) or twelve (for Presidents' Scholarship students), and to maintain a cumulative GPA of 3.25 or better.
+Honors students are expected to enroll in at least one three-credit Honors course each term (excluding summer sessions), to carry a minimum of six credit hours (for Honors Achievement Award students) or twelve (for Presidents' Scholarship students), and to maintain a cumulative GPA of 3.25 or better.
 Participants' efforts will be reviewed each term to determine continuance in the program.
 All students in the program must be in good standing, academically and otherwise.

 Honors students are encouraged to contact the Honors Office if they are experiencing academic difficulties.
 It is important to understand that dropping a class may cause forfeiture of the scholarship, if the minimum number of credit hours is not maintained.

 Withdrawal from the Program for any reason requires a written notification to the Honors Office.